Canon Permutation Posets: Abstract

 \section{Abstract}

 A permutation of the multiset $\{1^m,2^m,\dots,n^m\}$ is a {\em canon permutation} if the subsequence formed by the $j$th copy of each element of $[n]:=\{1,2,\dots,n\}$ is identical for all $j\in[m]$.
 Canon permutations were introduced by Elizalde and are motivated by pattern-avoiding concepts such as (quasi-)Stirling permutations.
 He proved that the descent polynomial of canon permutations exhibits a surprising product structure; as a further consequence, it is palindromic.
-Our goal is to understand canon permutations from the viewpoint of Stanley's $(P,w)$-partitions, along the way generalizing Elizalde's definition and results.
-We start with a labeled poset $P$ and extend it in a natural way to a canon labeling of the product poset $P \times [n]$.
-The resulting descent polynomial has a product structure which arises naturally from the theory of $(P,w)$-partitions.
+Our goal is to understand canon permutations from the viewpoint of Stanley's $(P,\omega)$-partitions, along the way generalizing Elizalde's definition and results.
+We start with a labeled poset $P$ and extend it in a natural way to canon labelings of the product poset $P \times [n]$.
+The resulting descent polynomial has a product structure which arises naturally from the theory of $(P,\omega)$-partitions and simplifies existing proofs.
 When $P$ is graded, this theory also implies palindromicity.
-We include results on weak descent polynomials, an amphibian construction between canon permutations and multiset permutations as well as $\gamma$-positivity and interpretations of descent polynomials of canon permutations.
+We include results on weak descent polynomials, an amphibian construction between canon permutations and multiset permutations, giving rise to \emph{dissonant canon permutations}, as well as $\gamma$-positivity and interpretations of descent polynomials of canon permutations.